-- 57. Forms.
-The Court shall prescribe the content and format of forms required by these rules.
-The use of required forms as prescribed is mandatory.
-The Court may also prescribe the content and format of other forms which would facilitate administrative efficiency and judicial economy. - 58.
-Record After Final Decision.
-Where applicable, the record of the contested case shall consist of: - A. All documents filed;

-- B. All evidence received or considered, including copies of all relevant sentencing sheets in sentence calculation matters, and copies of specific policies relied upon by the agency; - C. A statement of matters judicially noticed; - D. All proffers of proof of excluded evidence; - E. The final order or decision which is subject to administrative review; - F. Any transcript taken of the testimony during the proceeding.
+- 58. Record on Appeal.
+Within seventy (70) days of the date the case is assigned to an administrative law judge (date of assignment), the agency shall file the record with the Court, including a statement of the contents of the record, unless the time for filing the record is extended by the Administrative Law Judge assigned to the appeal.
+Where applicable, the record on appeal shall consist of: - A. all documents filed; - B. all evidence received or considered, including copies of all relevant sentencing sheets in sentence calculation matters, and copies of specific policies relied upon by the agency; - C. a statement of matters judicially noticed; - D. all proffers of proof of excluded evidence; - E. the final decision that is subject to administrative review; and - F. any transcript taken of the testimony during the proceeding.